QMathsdude/kmc-charge-transport-organic-semiconductor/reports/week3.md

 - However, there is a bug in this implementation that must be taken into account.
 It is shown in the figure below.
 - This problem was solved by simply checking if $\varphi_{v_1 \,\text{max}} < \varphi_{v_1 \,\text{min}}$, then if `True` adding $2\pi$ to $\varphi_{v_1\,\text{max}}$.
 Finally, adding another check whether $\varphi_{v_1\,\text{min}}\leq\varphi_{v_i}+2\pi\leq\varphi_{v_2\,\text{max}}$.
-- Unfortunately, for now am **unable** to think of a solution to this problem.
-So it remains in this version of code.

 <p align="center">
     <img src="../reports/images/03_method_2_error_2D.png" style="width: 300px; height: 300px;">